Sure Dividend

 Competitive Advantages & Recession Performance

-Northwest’s competitive advantage is much like any other utility; it has a virtual monopoly in its service area.
-The utility business model is vastly different from just about any other type of business as it requires regulatory approval for things like CAPEX and pricing increases.
+Northwest’s competitive advantage is similar to that of any other utility; it has a virtual monopoly in its service area.
+However, the utility business model is vastly different from that of just about any other type of business, as it requires regulatory approval for things like CAPEX and pricing increases.

 In return, the company generates a highly predictable and consistent stream of profits from year to year, even during recessions.
 Approximately 88% of the company’s net income last year was derived from the natural gas utility business.